aa3pankaj/pymongo-model/README.md

 #helper methods
 doc_latest = match.get_latest_revision()  #latest record in db
-match.delete_latest_revision()  #deletes latest record in delta_collection, and makes previos record as latest but original document will not be touched match.undo()   #deletes latest record in delta_collection, and makes previos record as latest, Also original document will be updated
+match.delete_latest_revision()  #deletes latest record in delta_collection, and makes previous record as latest but original document will not be touched match.undo()   #deletes latest record in delta_collection, and makes previous record as latest, Also original document will be updated
 ```

 #### Using DiffHistoryModelV2